Tannis1195/Iot-Summer-2024/README.md

 ```

 ### Tracking Water level using an Ultrasonic Distance Sensor
-This is the function used to determine the current level of water in my water reservoir/tank, it uses a Ultrasonic Distance Sensor mounted over the reservoir.
+This is the function used to determine the current level of water in my water reservoir/tank, it uses an Ultrasonic Distance Sensor mounted over the reservoir.
 It works by measuring the time it takes for a pulse to hit the water and then bound back to the Sensor, then converting this pulse time to get the gap between the sensor and water in centimeters.
 When the gap is determined I use this information to determine how much water I got in the reservoir, if there is no gap between water and sensor I got 9,4 dl and for every centimeter of the gap, the amount decreases by 0.56 DL meaning that when the gap is 16,8 cm the reservoir is empty!
 ```python
 def water_Level_Reader(sample_Size):
     result_Array = []